ttoney1/IDPR-Monthly-Performance-Report/README.md

 # IDPR-Monthly-Performance-Report
 SAS codes to create monthly Performance Report on Integrated Disability Evaluation System (IDES) for the Departments of Defense (DoD).
-The advanced SAS codes ncludes user-defined Macro programs, Macro varibles, joins, and looping.
+The advanced SAS codes include user-defined Macro programs, Macro variables, joins, and looping.

 About this Report:
-The Integrated Disability Evaluation System Performance Report (IDPR) presents Departments of Defense(DoD) and Veterans Affairs (VA) performance based on data from VA's Veterans Tracking Application (VTA).
+The Integrated Disability Evaluation System Performance Report (IDPR) presents Departments of Defense (DoD) and Veterans Affairs (VA) performance based on data from VA's Veterans Tracking Application (VTA).
 This report contains eleven major sections:
 About This Report
 Counts of IDES cases referred and completed in the reported month and since November 2007